 These listings cover television programs up to Thursday, January

 Want some clams?
-Watch the show-of-the-week, then talk about it
+Watch the shows-of-the-week, then talk about them

-with me and other citizens (including other city workers)
+with me and other citizens (including other city workers, if they're available)

 of Illusions Geek Speak.
 We usually meet on Wednesdays

 If you come and really take part in the meeting, you'll get

 up to 50 clams from City Hall... you like that?

 To sum up: tune to the show, show up to the chat,

 chat up your thoughts, and know you get clams!

 Watch the shows and tell me what you and your parents think.